Web Scraping

 If you want to know how to build a real estate web scraper, stop writing brittle DOM selectors on day one.
 A working script fetches a page; a production-ready pipeline preserves accuracy over time.
 To extract property listings reliably, you must define your schema first, inspect the target site for structured JSON-LD or embedded state, and only rely on CSS selectors as an absolute fallback.
 Combine this with Python-based extraction, explicit pagination logic, and strict data validation to prevent silent failures.

 Most Page 1 tutorials leave you with a toy script.
 They teach you to parse a single static page, leaving you entirely unequipped to handle JavaScript rendering, pagination loops, schema drift, or corrupted database entries.
+This guide outlines the exact engineering path from your first Python prototype to a resilient, automated real estate data pipeline.

 The Production Scraper Mental Model